The Prion Pandemic Surging Globally

 Chronic wasting disease (CWD) is ravaging wildlife in many regions across North America and now Scandinavia.
 It’s part of a larger epidemic of neurological disease that is killing millions of people, wildlife and livestock around the world.
-Once again, wildlife are serving as the proverbial canary in a coal mine.
+Once again, wildlife are serving as the proverbial canary in a coal mine regarding risks to public health.

 CWD is part of an incurable spectrum disease called transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 Mismanagement of pathogens associated with the disease are contributing to a broader epidemic of neurological disease among wildlife, livestock and people.